Younium Blog

 This subscription business metric analyzes your business’s recurring revenue for a year.
 Here, you take your monthly recurring rate and multiply it by 12.

 If your subscription terms are annual, this is the best metric to measure rather than MRR.
-ARR is calculated by adding up each annual fee coming from the subscriptions then multiplying your annual rate by the number of subscribers.
+ARR is calculated by adding up each annual subscription fee and excluding non-recurring revenue.

-You should also deduct freemiums to exclude months where payments were not requested.
+You should also deduct freemiums accounts to exclude months where payments were not requested.

 Annual recurring revenue is important as it helps track your annual performance trends.
 These are especially useful when setting a business’s long-term goals.